jameslew/astro-preprocess/README.md

 # astro-preprocess

 Automated astrophotography preprocessing pipeline for ZWO ASI533 MC Pro (OSC) with ASIAIR and PixInsight.
+All code and scripts generated with Claude Code.

 ## Overview